Q: Where in Tangier is the UNE campus located?

 Q: Are there laundry facilities?

-A: Yes, there are washers and dryers at the dorm.
+A: Yes, there are free washers and dryers right in the dormitory.

 Q: Can I go to church or synagogue?